 Lesson planning can feel daunting.
 Where to start?
 The year?
 Month?
 Week?
 Day?
 Minute?
 I have found I like a combination of all of the above.
-I sat down this summer to think about the whole year.
-But I got lost when it came to spring time.
-Most days, I sit down in the morning and make a checklist for each
+Sometimes, when I’m stuck, I think of the bigger picture.
+This brings me to the skills and themes I’m teaching for September.

 I have decided to map out my plan for the month so I can get an overall view of the month and so that my resources are organized.
 Here is my September Overview!